-The Annual Work Plan & Budget (AWP&B) of 2018-19 on Mid-day Meal scheme may be considered as advanced programme of works and activities proposed to be taken up with fund and food grains to be involved in the implementation of MDMS in 2018-19.
+The Annual Work Plan & Budget (AWP&B) of 2019-20 on Mid-day Meal may be considered as advanced programme of works and activities proposed to be taken up with fund and food grains to be involved in the implementation of MDMS.
 Preparation of AWP&B for each year at our end stands urgent and imperative, as Ministry of Human Resource Development (MHRD), Govt. of India approves the same and allots fund and food grains thereafter in the interest of smooth and uninterrupted functioning of MDMS in West Bengal.

-The study/perusal of AWP&B of 2018-19 may be meaningful, if the ongoing position of the MDMS in West Bengal is explained in brief.
+The study AWP&B may be meaningful, if the ongoing position of the MDMS in West Bengal is explained in brief.